export function compositeZ(c: Components): number {

 - It's not a signal service.

 We do not push you trades.
 The desk ranks; you decide.
-There is no chat-room "BTO NQ at 22184" message.
+There is no chat-room "BTO AAPL at 232.40" message.

 - It's not auto-execution.